loldot/loldot.github.io/_posts/2025-08-13-Automatic-programming-2.0.md

 IBM introduced FORTRAN, short for Formula Translating System, in 1956.
 Only a few years behind Autocode, it was one of the first compiled languages and arguably the first really popular compiled language.
 Compilers represented a paradigm shift in computer programming.

 Before compilers such as FORTRAN, programmers would write assembly mnemonics on paper.
-A punchkey operator would use a punchkey machine to write the assembly to a stack of punched cards.
+A keypunch operator would use a keypunch machine to write the assembly to a stack of punched cards.
 These cards would then need to be assembled into binary op codes with an assembler program.
 If you wanted to proof-read your punched cards, you could add a card with instructions to list the rest of the